-11/2/12: Spokane County and Ducks Unlimited are partnering to complete habitat restoration of former hay meadow on the northern portion of McKenzie C.A.
+11/2/12: Spokane County and Ducks Unlimited are partnering to complete habitat restoration of a former hay meadow on the northern portion of McKenzie C.A.
 The effort will remove non-native Reed Canary Grass and replace it with native species to improve wildlife habitat.
-Work will continue through 2013.
+Work will continue through 2014.

 McKenzie Conservation Area

 The property has 421 acres of diverse habitats along 3000' of Newman Lake shoreline.
 Turtle Rock, thought to have been used by early Native Americans, is located on the northwest shore of the lake within the area.
 Rocky outcrops and high ridges allow for scenic views of Mount Spokane and the surrounding area.